 It’s all about body count

-The objective of the shooter is the body count.
+The objective of a mass shooter is the body count.
 They want to take out as many people as they can.
 The shooter in Norway killed 67 people.
 Shooters are out to beat the highest number.
-They fantasize about getting out alive, practice and plan, but don’t expect to survive.
+They fantasize about getting out alive, practice, and plan, but don’t expect to survive.
 It’s sick, but that’s what’s happening.

 Where shootings happen